ga96tik/SauterSchwabQuadrature.jl/docs/src/Non-Parameterized.md

 `sourcechart = simplex(P1,P2,P3); testchart = simplex(P1,P4,P5)`.

-Again the order of the input arguments must be taken into account: The first argument of both charts must be equal, the order of `P2` and `P3` with respect to `sourcechart` and the order of `P4` and `P5` with respect to `testchart` does not matter.
+Again the order of the input arguments must be taken into account: The first argument of both charts must be equal, the order of `P2` and `P3`, with respect to `sourcechart`, and the order of `P4` and `P5`, with respect to `testchart`, does not matter.
 Consequently, the first argument is the vertex both triangles have in common.

 The last argument is created by

 `cv = CommonVertex(x)`.

-`cv` is an object of type `CommonVertex()`, x is the number of quadrature points on the integration path ``[0,1]``.
+`cv` is an object of type `CommonVertex()`; x is the number of quadrature points on the integration path ``[0,1]``.

 An example of this case can be found at the end of the common_vertex_non_parameterized.jl file in the example folder.